granawkins/latent-dictionary/README.md

 - `--related`: Set the number of related words to display (default is 10).

 Example usage: `python3 main.py word1 word2 --oxford --related 5`

+## Web Client
+1. Follow the instructions 1-3 above.
+2. To start the web server, run `python3 lib/app.py`.
+3. Content is served to localhost:5000